 This is the slightly more capable version of Garmin's two super-minimal bike computers.
 Launched in 2015, The Edge 25 offers little more than the basic metrics you’d expect from a GPS bike computer: distance, speed, elapsed time and time of day, along with average speed, estimated calories, elevation and total ascent.

-It also offers something called ‘breadcrumb navigation’.
+It also offers breadcrumb navigation, meaning it will show a line on a blank screen, not a detailed map.
 If you load a pre-planned course onto the device, the tiny monochrome screen will point you in the right direction and give you a line to follow and it even offers turn warnings.

 - Weight: 25g / 0.9oz